awsdocs/iam-user-guide/doc_source/example_iam_CreateAccessKey_section.md

 ```
-// UserWrapper encapsulates AWS Identity and Access Management (IAM) user actions
-// used in the examples.
+// UserWrapper encapsulates user actions used in the examples.
 // It contains an IAM service client that is used to perform user actions.
 type UserWrapper struct {
 	IamClient *iam.Client